Red’s TOP 10 Accessible Outback Experiences

 The Ridge-top tour is conducted by Arkaroola Wilderness Sanctuary and for my money, it’s the ultimate Aussie Outback experience of all time.
 And I’m happy for any other tour operators to prove me wrong!

 Where: Arkaroola Wilderness Sanctuary is 125 km north-east from Copley on an all-weather dirt road.
-Copley is ~600 km north of Adelaide on a fully sealed road.
+Copley is ~600 km north of Adelaide on a fully sealed road – and if the weather prevents you from getting out to Arkaroola, Copley makes a fine alternative destination

 This post is an introduction to guide you to some of the more accessible Outback Experiences.

 ANY trip to the Outback, no matter how easy it appears, MUST be carefully planned.
-Please visit websites like Travel Outback Australia, Outback Australia Travel Guide or Outback Travel Australia for advice and to ensure you are well-prepared.
+Please visit websites like Travel Outback Australia, Outback Australia Travel Guide or Outback Travel Australia for advice and to ensure you are well-prepared, and carry extra water and supplies at all times.

 Why?
 Because you’ll be faced with: